Barriers to Addressing Health Literacy in Rural Communities

 adherence to help prevent serious health complications and hospitalizations.

-People initiative highlights other non-healthcare challenges and social determinants of health that
+The National Action Plan to Improve Health Literacy highlights other non-healthcare challenges and social determinants of health that

 impact levels of health literacy.
 Many rural communities continue to experience these disparities, including: